mosip/commons/kernel/kernel-idgenerator-service/README.md

 # ID Generator Service

 ## Overview
+MOSIP utilizes the Blum Blum Shub algorithm to generate random UINs (Unique Identification Numbers) ensuring a high degree of randomness.
+After generation, the UINs are filtered against the predefined patterns outlined below to maintain compliance and avoid unintended repetitions or sequences.

-This service is used to generates various IDs like UIN, APPID, RID, VID.
+This service is used to generate various IDs like UIN, APPID, RID, VID.

-## UIN generation logic
+## UIN Generation Filters
-UIN should have the following properties:
+UIN should follow the following properties:
 * Only integers with length as specified in `mosip.kernel.uin.length` configuration in [application properties](https://docs.mosip.io/1.2.0/modules/module-configuration#application-properties)
 * No alphanumeric characters
 * No repeating numbers for 2 or more than 2 digits